 With the scope of digital exploitation increasing, Microsoft came out with an advisory that it will no longer entertain digital certificates of less than 1024 bits strength.
 In August 2012, Microsoft issued a security advisory that it will not support RSA digital certificates from Oct 9 2012.
 You need to upgrade your RSA digital certificates before that date, the cut-off date to block weak certificates (less than 1024 bits).

 Most digital certificates employ RSA algorithm for certificates used with websites, to digitally sign and encrypt files.
-The strength of RSA algorithm is based on the number of bits used.
-RSA certificates identify an individual, organization and files as being authentic and original.
-When used with emails and other type of data files, RSA digital certificates allow for prevention of tampering of the file contents in a sense that they will alert users in case of manipulation of original files.
+The strength of the RSA algorithm is based on the number of bits used.
+RSA certificates identify an individual, organization, and file as being authentic and original.
+When used with emails and other types of data files, RSA digital certificates allow for the prevention of tampering of the file contents in a sense that they will alert users in case of manipulation of original files.
 Until now, most certification authorities (CA) provided digital certificates with less than 1024 bits.
 Given the base of exploitation of online assets being manipulated and exploited, the software company says it is high time IT admins update their RSA digital certificates to protect users from any kind of vulnerability.

-Microsoft said it will provide an automatic update on Oct 9, 2012 that will update operating systems and other products to unrecognize websites and items using RSA digital certificates having less than 1024 bit strength.
-Some experts say this decision has come in wake of exploitation of the Windows range of operating system by malware of likes Flame etc. Others say that Microsoft was working on this since long.
-Whatever be the reason, it is time to dust off your digital certificates and upgrade them to strength of at least 1024 bits.
-The strength of a RSA digital certificate is measured by time taken to decode the private key of the certificate.
+Microsoft said it will provide an automatic update on Oct 9, 2012, that will update operating systems and other products to unrecognize websites and items using RSA digital certificates having less than 1024 bit strength.
+Some experts say this decision has come in wake of exploitation of the Windows range of the operating system by malware of likes Flame etc. Others say that Microsoft was working on this for long.
+Whatever be the reason, it is time to dust off your digital certificates and upgrade them to the strength of at least 1024 bits.
+The strength of an RSA digital certificate is measured by the time taken to decode the private key of the certificate.
 To enforce better protection, people need to add more strength to the certificates.